After 20 years of misery as refugees, a one-way ticket to the ‘miracle’ of resettlement

-Category: Rights/Justice Hits: 4Although they spent 20 years living in a refugee camp in Uganda, Jean-Pierre Ntegyeye and Isaiah Bahati never gave up hope of leaving for a better life.
+Category: Immigrants & Refugees Hits: 0Although they spent 20 years living in a refugee camp in Uganda, Jean-Pierre Ntegyeye and Isaiah Bahati never gave up hope of leaving for a better life.
 Today, with help from the UN migration agency, IOM, their dream has come true, but they haven’t forgotten the plight of those left behind.
 Their story is told in a new movie, One Way Ticket, screened as part of the Global Migration Film Festival (GMFF).

 Read more https://news.un.org/feed/view/en/story/2019/12/1054021